asakusuma/stirrup/README.md

 Stirrup is a promise library wrapper and polyfill.
 Here is the official promise polyfill: https://github.com/jakearchibald/es6-promise

 ## Why Stirrup?
 Stirrup allows you to polyfill native promises with whatever promise library you want.
-Additionally, it allows configuration of static methods, so you can pick and choose what static utilty methods you want to shim, and what you want to call said utility methods.
+Additionally, it allows configuration of static methods, so you can pick and choose what static utility methods you want to shim, and what you want to call said utility methods.
 As a side-effect, Stirrup allows for painless promise library swaping.
 You can swap your promise library without having to change your API for promise creation and utility functions.
 You simply have to drop in a different config file and rebuild the JavaScript artifact.

 **TL;DR:**
 * Let's you choose your own library to polyfill
 * Makes library switching painless
 * Exposes unified API, no matter what library you use
-* Solves issues arrising from different browses supporting different utility methods
+* Solves issues arising from different browses supporting different utility methods

 ## How it works